Sublime (philosophy)

-Caspar David Friedrich, Wanderer above the Sea of Fog, 1817, Kunsthalle Hamburg.
-Romantic artists during the 19th century used the epicness of nature as an expression of the sublime.
+Caspar David Friedrich, Wanderer above the Sea of Fog, 1816, Kunsthalle Hamburg.
+Romantic artists during the 19th century used the epic of nature as an expression of the sublime.

 In aesthetics, the sublime (from Latin sublīmis 'uplifted, lofty, exalted, etc.; elevated, raised') is the quality of greatness, whether physical, moral, intellectual, metaphysical, aesthetic, spiritual, or artistic.
 The term especially refers to a greatness beyond all possibility of calculation, measurement, or imitation.
 Since its first application in the field of rhetoric and drama in ancient Greece it became an important concept not just in philosophical aesthetics but also in literary theory and art history.

 Ancient philosophy

 The first known study of the sublime is by Longinus in Peri Hupsous/Hypsous or On the Sublime.
 This is thought to have been written in the 1st century AD though its origin and authorship are uncertain.
 For Longinus, the sublime is an adjective that describes great, elevated, or lofty thought or language, particularly in the context of rhetoric.
 As such, the sublime inspires awe and veneration, with greater persuasive powers.
 Longinus' treatise is also notable for referring not only to Greek authors such as Homer, but also to biblical sources such as Genesis.

 This treatise was rediscovered in the 16th century, and its subsequent impact on aesthetics is usually attributed to its translation into French by linguist Nicolas Boileau-Despréaux in 1674.
 Later the treatise was translated into English by John Pultney in 1680, Leonard Welsted in 1712, and William Smith in 1739 whose translation had its fifth edition in 1800.